Extraordinary Appeal: Explanation

 Normally, no matter how obvious an error is in a verdict or judgement, it cannot be corrected unless either party appeals.
 Therefore, if the verdict in question is from a supreme court, there would be absolutely no relief due to the lack of a superior court.
 In order to deal with the possibility of the supreme court making a mistake, extraordinary appeal was introduced as a remedy to correct any finalized court decisions.
 Although there are no limits regarding how many extraordinary appeals can be filed per case, it does not imply that defendants get infinite chances of appeal.
 To reflect this, extraordinary appeals are subject to strict conditions, such as only allowed to be filed by the Prosecutor General of a judicial system, the appeal itself does not halt the punishment, and the applicant is only allowed to dispute errors in legal procedures i.e. any extraordinary appeal shall be based upon the facts recognized by the original court and the supreme court shall only examine whether the correct law is properly applied to the recognized facts, but not the facts themselves.

 History

 Extraordinary Appeal originates from the "Cassation in the Interest of the Public" clause in the French Constitution of 1791.
-The clause was later established with a wider scope of application in the French Code of Criminal Procedure of 1808 and 1959.
+The clause was later established with a wider scope of application in the Code of Criminal Procedure of 1808 and 1959.
 Inspired by France, an "extraordinary appeal" clause was included in the Japanese Code of Criminal Procedure of 1880.